Pro-GenAI/mcp-proxy-guarded/README.md

 ### 1.1 Configuration

 This mode requires providing the URL of the MCP Server's SSE endpoint as the program’s first argument.
-If the server uses Streamable HTTP transport, make sure to enforce it on the `mcp-proxy` side by passing `--transport=streamablehttp`.
+If the server uses Streamable HTTP transport, make sure to enforce it on the `mcp-proxy-guarded` side by passing `--transport=streamablehttp`.

 Arguments